 Brookdale Foundation Group's Relatives as Parents Program (RAPP) sites operate at AAAs in Erie, Onondaga, Westchester, Suffolk, Nassau, and Monroe, peer support groups, training, and advocacy.

-7. Every Dollar a Kinship Caregiver May Be Entitled To
+7. Every Dollar a New York Kinship Caregiver May Be Entitled To

 Most NY kinship caregivers do not receive everything they are entitled to.
 Schuyler Center, Generations United, and Empire Justice Center have all documented systemic under-utilization.
 This is the inventory.